Overview

 Grain by Grain Effects

-RESON is a basic resonant bandpass filter.
+RESON: A basic resonant bandpass filter.
 Filters each grain with randomized center frequency and bandwidth (Q).

-RINGMOD Ring modulates each grain with randomized modulation rates.
+RINGMOD ring modulates each grain with randomized modulation rates.

 Grain by Grain Effects included in Upgrade